jdn-za/tourradar.local/README.md

 ## Logs

-Currently logs are pushed into logstash using filebeat, whilst functional the i/o overhead when comapred to doing so with syslog over udp directly to logstash is less than ideal.
-This again was a result of runnign out of time.
+Currently logs are pushed into logstash using filebeat, whilst functional the i/o overhead when compared to doing so with syslog over udp directly to logstash is less than ideal.
+This again was a result of running out of time.